jakubriegel/offer-rider/readme.md

 ## deployment - Docker

+Set `OFFER_RIDER_ARCHITECTURE` variable accordingly to your machine - `arm` or `x86`

-Run `docker-compose up --build` in your conosle, while running docker VM on your machine.
+Run `docker-compose up --build` in your console, while running docker VM on your machine.
 If you want clean Docker after shuting down all containers type `docker-compose down -v --rmi all --remove-orphans`.

 ## credits